vmandke/SmartBin/README.md

 There are many steps you will have to follow once you clone this repository.

+ReactJS setup

+    Please follow the steps here https://facebook.github.io/react-native/docs/getting-started.html#content
+    Ensure that following works:-
+        >> react-native

+Running on simulators (IOS)

+        Open the ios/AwesomeProject.xcodeproj
+        And Run the App

+Running on emulator (AND)

+        >> start the emulator
+        >> cd to the root dir of the project
+        >> react-native run-android

 Setup API KEY :

     1. First of all get a Zomato-Api Key